-The Freedom of Information Act has been in operation for 10 years and allows anyone, anywhere in the world, the ability to ask public bodies in the United Kingdom for information.
+The UK Freedom of Information Act has been in operation for more than ten years and allows anyone, anywhere in the world, the ability to ask public bodies in the United Kingdom for information.

 These bodies, which range from central government and its agencies to schools and councils, have to provide a response by law.
 In most circumstances they must give the information, unless one of the Act’s exemptions apply.

 Everything in this guide

 The following pages give more information about the FOI Act and the rights of a requester.

 Sections of the Act

 Below is a table of all the sections of the FOI Act, which link to the legislation’s text.
 If you would like to download or access this table in Google Drive it can be found here.